asefahmed500/collabslidesyncai-World-Hackathon/README.md

 4.  **Firestore Setup (if starting fresh):**
     *   Deploy Firestore security rules (`firestore.rules`).
-    *   Create necessary composite indexes in Firebase Console as prompted by errors or define them in `firestore.indexes.json` and deploy.
-The `notifications` index is pre-defined.
+    *   Deploy Firestore indexes (`firestore.indexes.json`) using the Firebase CLI: `firebase deploy --only firestore:indexes`.
+Alternatively, create them manually in the Firebase Console as prompted by errors.
+The `notifications`, `presentationActivities`, `assets`, and `feedbackSubmissions` indexes are pre-defined.

 5.  **Running the Development Server:**
     *   For Next.js app: